Robertfarb/whiteboarding-curriculum/soft-skills/negotiating/equity.md

 ## 83(b)

 There are tax reasons why you might want to exercise early.
-I'm too lazy to summarize these.
 Read about 83(b) elections if you want to waste more time on this, or just enjoy tax laws.
-If so, you're sick.
-You need help.